The Mays Environment

 We have over 5,000 square feet of outdoor space at our school.
 Children typically spend two to four hours outside each day—learning, reading, working on fine and gross motor skills, or simply playing with friends.
 We also have specialized sensory play areas with sensory tables set up for full-class explorations.
 Each week, our curriculum coordinator sets up new discoveries in our sensory tables using sand, water, rice, beans, cotton fluffs, paint, clay, oatmeal, flour, fresh flowers, fresh herbs from the garden, and even Jell-O and shaving cream!

-Our outdoor art studio is also available for students to use each day.
-This is an area for open creation and the exploration of art materials.
-Each week the art studio is filled with a variety of art materials including paint, markers, crayons, chalk, pastels, watercolors, and graphite.
+Our indoor and outdoor art studios are also available for students to use each day.
+These are areas for open creation and the exploration of art materials.
+Each week the studios are filled with a variety of materials including paint, markers, crayons, chalk, pastels, watercolors, and graphite.
+Students are welcome to explore and utilize the materials to fully embrace their creative potential.